Object Oriented Programming (OOPs) Concepts in C++ with Examples

 What is Object-Oriented Programming (OOPs) in C++?

-The concept of the oops in C++ programming language is based on the 6 major pillars of the language, which are
+The concept of OOPs in C++ programming language is based on eight major pillars which are

 3. Inheritance